Boot on Bare Metal

 - Pick the cheapest available server in your desired location

-- Under Operating System, select Custom iPXE and enter:
+- Under Operating System, select Custom iPXE and paste the script from step 1

 - Under Billing, select Hourly